 The EU is preparing a Network Code for Demand Response, which will lay down more detailed guidelines on matters such as independent aggregation models and market access.
 ACER had public consultation on the draft Network Code in the autumn of 2024, and it is expected to go to the process of European Commission in the spring of 2025.
 More information about the Network Code is provided here.

-Fingrid is preparing a model for independent aggregation in the aFRR energy market.
-The model is expected to go live in March/April 2025.
+Fingrid has prepared a model for independent aggregation in the aFRR energy market.
+The model is expected to go live in May 2025.
+Additionally, Fingrid plans to implement independent aggregation in the mFRR market during fall 2026.